Sumi Deguchi: The Second Oomoto Incident

-In September 1945, the Supreme Court confirmed the judgment of the second trial, however, in October, the conviction of lese majesty was dissolved due to an Act of Amnesty that accompanied the end of Greater East Asia War.
+In September 1945, the Supreme Court confirmed the judgment of the second trial, however, in October, the conviction of lesè-majestè was dissolved due to an Act of Amnesty that accompanied the end of Greater East Asia War.
 In October and November, the lands in Kameoka and in Ayabe, which were formerly owned by Kōdō Oomoto, were unconditionally returned to Kōdō Oomoto.
 On December 8, 1945, ten years from the occurrence of the Second Oomoto Incident, a ceremony was held to announce to the God the settlement of the Incident.
 Sumi cheerfully welcomed 1,500 attendees.
-After the ceremony, she conducted a memorial service for the deceased in relation to the Incident.
+After the ceremony, she conducted a memorial service for the deceased in relation to the incident.

 Onisaburo's later years

 In February 1946, Oomoto was restarted as Aizen-en and Onisaburo became its Leader.
 (In October 1949, it was renamed to Oomoto Aizen-en and in April 1952 back to Oomoto.)

 In 1946, Onisaburo and Sumi went on a missionary journey to San'in Region and to Kii Province, which was the last journey for Onisaburo.

 In August, Onisaburo suffered a cerebral hemorrhage and became bedridden.
 On January 19, 1948, Onisaburo died at the age of seventy-six.
 Sumi bowed with her hands on the floor beside his deathbed, expressing the gratitude for his long years of hard work, pledging to do well as his successor, and praying for his peaceful rest.
 Then she thanked her family, his aides and executives for their hard works over the years.
 She told them that it was joyous that Onisaburo finally ascended to heaven after setting the stage for the arrival of "Miroku-no-yo", which is the term written in Ofudesaki and means Heaven on Earth in the Oomoto's doctrine.
-At the wake, she encouraged the tearful and stunned followers, telling them that even though he was gone, she were here for them.
+At the wake, she encouraged the tearful and stunned followers, telling them that even though he was gone, she was here for them.
 She even sang a merry folk song and danced, laughing and saying that people would call her mad, seeing her dancing when her husband had died.
-At the memorial service for the first anniversary of Onisaburo's death, Sumi composed tanka poems expressing the grief at the loss, the belief that his spirit was in heaven, and the apology for having thought light of his great soul.
+At the memorial service for the first anniversary of Onisaburo's death, Sumi composed tanka poems expressing her grief at the loss, the belief that his spirit was in heaven, and the apology for having thought light of his great soul.